LilypadGames/Project-Virtual-Pond/.github/README.md

 # Project Virtual Pond

-**A Physical Social Space for Twitch Frogs to Hang and Chat.**
+**A Social Virtual World for Twitch Frogs to Hang and Chat.**

-A Virtual World game written in HTML/CSS/JS using Node.js, Phaser3, Socket.io, Express, and Firebase.
+Written in HTML/CSS/JS using Node.js, Socket.io, Firebase, and Phaser3.

 ---